Bay Area county fines burger chain over vaccine verification - NewsBreak

 A spokesperson for Contra Costa County’s environmental health division said that the department received repeated complaints from residents saying that workers at the Pleasant Hill location were not verifying vaccine cards as required for in-person dining.

-Karl Fischer that enforcement officers visited that particular restaurant three times, resulting in a warning and two fines totaling $750.
+Karl Fischer told the San Francisco Chronicle that enforcement officers visited that particular restaurant three times, resulting in a warning and two fines totaling $750.
 The company, based in Irvine, California, did not immediately respond to a request for comment.

 San Francisco’s public health department temporarily shuttered the company’s Fisherman’s Wharf location Oct.
 14, saying that the restaurant was endangering public health by not checking customer vaccination cards as required by the city.
 It has since reopened but no longer offers in-store dining.